I’m sure there are a hundred reasons why communication skills are neglected in the Accounting industry but four stick out to me....

 There are many other reasons why communication skills are being neglected.
 Let’s not provide more reasons (excuses) or get into a blame game.
 Today’s accountants must get above the line, take ownership of the need, and take responsibility for better communication.
 You have a duty of care to help your clients run a better business and the way to remain relevant is to improve your communication.

-If you want to find out how The Gap delivers on our brand promises of soft skills for life, enduring Business Development revenue and practical and proven strategies, check out our website.
+If you want to find out how The Gap delivers on our brand promise of enduring Business Advisory revenue, check out our website.